AidanBugs/Obsidian/Google Drive/CWRU/In Progress/CSDS302 - Discrete Mathematics/Set Theories & Stuffs.md

 	- A1 = {1,2,3}
 	- A2 = {2,2,2,1,3}
 	- Then A1= A2
-		- A1 and A2 have the same unique elements so they represent the same Magnitude is how many unique elements there are.
+		- A1 and A2 have the same unique elements so they represent the same set Magnitude is how many unique elements there are.
 This notation is Cardinality!
-- |A2| = 3 bc 3 unique elements
+- |A2| = 3 because 3 unique elements
 - Z
 	- Set of all integers
 	- |Z| = infinity